Manthan1104/Linux-College/Experiment_2/Experiment2.md

 ## Approach

 ### 1. Viewing the Manual Page for `gedit`
-The `man` command is used to access the manual page for a specific.
+The `man` command is used to access the manual page for a specific .

 #### Syntax:
 ```bash